arunpshankar/VertexAIDocExplorer/README.md

 # VertexAIDocExplorer

-A two-tiered search application using VertexAI Search: First, to locate PDF documents on provided URLs and secondly, to perform question-answering on indexed documents using a Large Language Model.
+A two-tiered search pipeline using VertexAI Search: First, to locate PDF documents on provided URLs and secondly, to perform question-answering on indexed documents using a Large Language Model (`Google's SoTA PaLM-2 model`).

 ## Features